S-P-Ks/Chat-App-/README.md

 Emit method e.g :--
 -----> It takes event to be emitted and parameters,callback(optional) to be passed . io.emit("newMessage",{
-  ## takes the parameters to be passed .
+   .......takes the parameters to be passed .
 }) :

 On method e.g :--